 Lajla Fetic is the co-project lead of “Ethics of Algorithms” at the Bertelsmann Stiftung.
 Here she is responsible for work on the control and regulation of algorithmic systems.

 Prior to this, Lajla Fetic worked on the topics of digitization and automation, including for the Berlin-based think tank “Stiftung Neue Verantwortung” and an international public sector consultancy.
-She is currently completing a Master’s program in Public Policy at the Hertie School and Sciences Po Paris with a focus on digital governance and public sector innovation.
+She has a Master’s degree in Public Policy from the Hertie School and Sciences Po Paris with a focus on digital governance and public sector innovation.